-Public Health and Safety Park managers seek to provide a safe and healthful environment for visitors, employees, and residents.
-As mentioned in the Purpose and Need, there are safety concerns with long-term use of the current SRM offices located in the Mission 66 maintenance yard, including inadequate heating and cooling, lack of weather proofing, leaky roofs, ice hazards due to lack of drainage, proximity to fuel tanks, and building pests.
-These existing safety concerns are considered minor, long term, and localized.
-Under the Preferred Alternative, there would be minor adverse short-term impacts on public health and safety during new facility construction which would result in long-term minor beneficial impacts.
+Public Health and Safety - Park managers seek to provide a safe and healthful environment for visitors, employees, and residents.
+As mentioned in the Purpose and Need, there are health and safety concerns with long-term use of the current SRM offices located in the Mission 66 maintenance yard, including inadequate heating, cooling and ventilation, lack of weather proofing, leaky roofs, ice hazards due to lack of drainage, and building pests.
+These existing concerns need to be remedied, however they are considered minor, long term, and localized.
+Implementation of any Alternative would result in minor adverse short-term impacts on public health and safety during new facility construction or remodeling-either of which would result in long-term minor beneficial impacts.
 Because impacts on public health and safety are expected to be minor this topic was dismissed from further analysis.